kylejlin/zo/type_judgments.md

 4. We abbreviate "De Bruijn" index as "DB index".

-5. We use two contexts: a _type context_ and an _equality context_.
+5. We use two contexts: a _type context_ and an _substitution context_.
-   We abbreviate these as "tcontext" and "econtext", respectively.
+   We abbreviate these as "tcontext" and "scontext", respectively.

    The tcontext is a stack of expressions, corresponding to the types of the DB indices.

-   The econtext is a stack of pairs of expressions.
+   The scontext is a stack of pairs of expressions.
    Each pair's elements are judgmentally equal.
-   For example, if `econtext = [(0, 1), (6, 4)]`,
+   For example, if `scontext = [(0, 1), (6, 4)]`,
    then `0` and `1` are judgmentally equal, and `6` and `4` are judgmentally equal.

-   You must take care to shift the econtext when you modify the tcontext.
+   You must take care to shift the scontext when you modify the tcontext.

 6. `(@shift <shift_amount> <cutoff> <expression>)` shifts DB indices.